skkosuri-amzn/opendistro-commons/README.md

 #### Purpose

-The main purpose of this repository is to provide common utilities for Elasticsearch plugins.
+The main purpose of this repository is to provide common utilities for Elasticsearch plugins as a jar file.
 This library include utilities:

 1. To create REST clients.